There is a common misunderstanding that highly successful people only do things they want to do and the things they enjoy.

 5 Ways to Do Things You Don’t Want to But Have to

 - Make it a game.
 As kids, we loved playing games and it should not be any different as adults.
-Our brains enjoy novelty and we get a rush when we’re enjoying what we’re do.
+Our brains enjoy novelty and we get a rush when we’re enjoying what we’re doing.
 Playing games can involve friendly competition and setting milestones or deadlines.

 - Use effective task management practices.
 One way to ensure we get things done is to schedule them in our calendar.
 The better we plan our activities ahead of time, the easier it will be for us to actually do them.
 Another practice is to do things in batches, which means we do as many similar activities in a block of time.
 This will prevent us from doing tasks randomly.